Herbert E. Dregalla, Jr., Ph.D

 Professor of Music

-Dr. Herbert E. Dregalla, Jr., is the Associate Dean for Students and Curriculum in the College of Liberal Arts.
+Dr. Herbert E. Dregalla, Jr., is the Interim Chair of the School of Music.
 Dr. Dregalla has a broad background of training and experience in instrumental music and music education.
 A native of Cleveland, Ohio, Dr. Dregalla taught in Ohio, New York, Tennessee, and Nebraska before becoming Professor and Chair of the Department of Music at Wright State University in 1998.

 In January 2011, Dr. Dregalla was appointed Director of Semester Conversion and charged with supervising Wright State University’s conversion from the quarter system to the semester system.
 This transition occurred smoothly in August 2012.
 Dr. Dregalla also served as Interim Associate Provost for Undergraduate Studies.

 Since 1995, Dr. Dregalla has conducted performances of Tchaikovsky's The Nutcracker with the Lincoln Midwest Ballet Company and the Nebraska Symphony Chamber Orchestra.
 Over these years, Dr. Dregalla has worked with dancers from Ballet West, The Omaha Ballet, The Denver Ballet, The Joffrey Ballet, and other major national and international ballet companies.
 In 2011, Dr. Dregalla was awarded the Lincoln Midwest Company's Lyle R. Johnson Commitment to Excellence Award, for outstanding support of the Ballet Company.